Don't let a toxic work environment catch you off guard.

 Toxic workplaces can be defined as any job where the work, the atmosphere, the people, or any combination of those things cause serious disruptions in the rest of your life.

 These disruptions can show up in any number of physical symptoms, says a recent article by coach and human-behavior professor Melody Wilding.
 These include “sleepless nights, feeling constantly vigilant, sweaty palms, and a racing heartbeat.”

-What's more, a toxic or hostile workplace has negative health impacts that can affect your personal life by “damaging everything from your self-esteem to your friendships,” states Wilding.
+What's more, toxic or hostile work environments have negative health impacts that can affect your personal life by “damaging everything from your self-esteem to your friendships,” states Wilding.

 Our bodies are very adept at letting us know there's a “danger” that needs to be addressed, so we need to pay attention.
 Check in with yourself frequently with these questions:

 How are you sleeping?
 Are you regularly getting at least eight hours?

 What's your eating like?
 Are you often too stressed to eat, or do you tend to overeat?